-Action # Title Description Total Funds Contributin g Action 1 Systematic ELD and SIOP Teacher Training If we train all of our teachers in both Systematic ELD (by EL Achieve) and the Sheltered Instruction Observation Protocol (SIOP) models then all of our teachers will increase their knowledge of language learner strategies.
-This will result in teachers making the best instructional moves for language learners throughout our day (for both Spanish and English learners per our dual immersion model) which is needed based on our current EL subgroup data. \$7,975 Y Action 2 ELPAC administration If we train our associate teachers to proctor initial and summative ELPAC then we are able to have data to review with teachers during ELD training, make student groups for designated ELD and address EL gaps via instruction.
-This will result in more targeted instruction for English Learners in both designated and integrated ELD based on their proficiency, strengths and development because currently our data shows we can improve our instruction of ELs. \$2,000 Y
+Action # Title Description Total Funds Contributi ng Action 1 Systematic ELD and SIOP Teacher Training If we train all of our teachers in both Systematic ELD (by EL Achieve) and the Sheltered Instruction Observation Protocol (SIOP) models then all of our teachers will increase their knowledge of language learner strategies.
+This will result in teachers making the best instructional moves for language learners throughout our day (for both Spanish and English learners per our dual immersion model) which is needed based on our current EL subgroup data. \$ 7,975 Y Action 2 ELPAC administration If we train our associate teachers to proctor initial and summative ELPAC then we are able to have data to review with teachers during ELD training, make student groups for designated ELD and address \$2,000 Y